AyumuKuwahara/ayumukuwahara.github.io/_publications/publication.md

 ======
 * 2022
   * Best Presentation Award, 2022 Fall Meeting of The Japanese Society for Planetary Science, Mito, Japan, September
-* 2020
-  * Representative of the graduating students, Department of Earth and Planetary Sciences, Tokyo Institute of Technology
-  * Best Award for Master’s Thesis, Department of Earth and Planetary Sciences, Tokyo Institute of Technology
-* 2018
-  * 3rd place in Oral Award, 48th Astronomical/Astrophysical Young Summer School Star and Planetary Section
-  * Outstanding Student Presentation Award in the Space and Planetary Sciences Section JpGU Meeting 2018
-  * Excellent Student Award for Outstanding Academic Achievement, Tokyo Institute of Technology
-  * Deputy representative of the graduating students, Tokyo Institute of Technology